timotheosh/naurrnen-website/src/Nations/index.md

 Tribes of the Orpa (a.k.a the Orcs).

 ## Marches of Bounoshin
-Home of the Gathashim (the Cavern Elves or Dwarves).
+Home of the Gathashim (the Cavern Anashim).
 Territory to the far east of the known world.

 ## Commonwealth of Caria
 Home of the Palama (Pale men, or Nords).